michaelalfaro/200-r-bootcamp/index.md

 All exercises (final commits) must submitted to your repo by **Thursday, September 22nd** -->
+#### How do I turn in my homework?

+Please create a **single pdf document** that includes your work for all of the in class and after class exercises.
+Name the file as "lastname_firstname.pdf".
+Upload the file to [http://bit.ly/eeb201HW](http://bit.ly/eeb201HW).

+All assignments are due **Friday September 27th by 5:00 PM**.

 ### Datasets
 #### for Alfaro's section